 Attorney-client privilege.
-Most people have heard of it, and most have a general idea it means.
+Most people have heard of it, and most have a general idea of what it means.

 But what, exactly, is attorney-client privilege?
 What's its purpose?
 What does it cover?
 When does it begin and end?
 Can it ever be lost?